 With more than 80 different sports and activities, including music, drama and other creative opportunities, everyone is encouraged to develop existing interests to exciting levels or take up new ones.
 A great many clubs and societies are pupil-led, offering real leadership opportunities and few limits to what can be pursued.
 Outdoor education, including a thriving DofE programme and a growing community and partnerships agenda, foster teamwork, service and leadership.

-Charterhouse is one of the very few schools now that is almost 100% boarding, with daily life for all pupils revolving around the houses.
-The housemasters/housemistresses and their families live in the houses and are supported by resident matrons, assistant housemasters and a team of tutors.
-Each tutor has a small number of pupils with whom he or she meets at least once a week to provide the help and encouragement that enables every pupil to make the most of life at the school.
-They take an active interest in their tutees, attending concerts, plays and sporting events in which they participate.
+The House is the centre of every Carthusian’s life, and the Houses offer a strong sense of identity and community.
+House spirit is encouraged by competitions in a wide variety of activities and House colours can be won for cultural as well as sporting achievement.
+The Housemasters and Housemistresses and their families live in the Houses, with pupils also supported by resident Matrons, the House staff and a team of Tutors.
+Each tutor has a small number of pupils with whom he or she meets at least once a week to provide the help and encouragement that enables every pupil to make the most of life at the School.

 Recent University Places

-Our most recent leavers have secured places at some of the world’s top universities, with eleven taking up offers at Oxford and Cambridge, nine at Durham, and 15 at UCL.
-Beyond the UK, this year’s leavers will attend Bocconi, NYU Stern, Princeton, Brown, Columbia and Chicago.
+Our most recent leavers have secured places at some of the world’s top universities, including Oxford and Cambridge, Durham and UCL.
+Beyond the UK, this year’s leavers will attend Boston, Chicago, NYU, Bocconi and Trinity.